amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 As a language tool for scientists:
 ----------------------------------

-* Improve scientific communication
+Science and writing are fast friends; science as we know it would not be possible without the written word.
+But cutting-edge scientific research is – by necessity – difficult to understand by all but those who are most acquainted with the idea.
+Even expressing those ideas challenges the greatest of minds, leaving little time for eradicating opacity from prose.
+Nonetheless, opacity is the enemy of the proliferation of any idea.

+Proselint can aid specifically improve scientists' writings across a number of dimensions:

+* consistent terminology
+* cleaner prose
+* less redundancy
+* typographic niceties
-* ESL?
+*

+Even greater improvement can be found along each of these dimensions (especially consistent terminology) if the scientist in question were to build custom extensions to proselint for their field/subfield/topic/&c..
+However, even out-of-the-box proselint can be incredibly useful as demonstrated by the following graph of the errors identified by proselint in this year's scipy submissions from initial to final submission dates [insert graph of the number of errors identified by proselint over time across all of the papers submitted to scipy 2016].

 As a tool for language science
 ------------------------------

+In the course of developing the tool, we have identified features implicit to the problem of error-detection and correction in general, as well as language linting specifically.
-Normative content is unnecessary, we could use this merely to detect whether people use various words.

-Most extensive usage-sensitive stylometric feature extractor we know of.
+Additionally, the normative content inherent in proselint right now is unnecessary.
+We could use this merely to detect whether people use various words.
+By doing that proselint  acts as a stylometric feature extractor unlike any other.
+This opens the door to a variety of possibilities for future applications and generalisations of this kind of a platform.

+E.g.,

 * Stylometrics.
 * Author identification.
-* Encoding messages (with multiple acceptable options)
+* Encoding messages (in the case of multiple acceptable options)
 *